 Sony’s PlayStation 4 is about the games.
 Not entertainment, not apps (although Sony gives you a few just in case), but joy-bringing, terror-inducing, adrenaline-pumping games.
 Sony is using the same strategy with the PlayStation VR.
 Priced at $399, the long-awaited headset doesn't waste time with making apps -- it sticks to its bread and butter, delivering compelling games with an extra dose of immersion.

 Unlike competing VR systems with their tangles of wires, PlayStation VR is like its companion console -- just plug it in and play.
 The 40 million people who already own PS4s don't have to buy another console, just the headset, effectively making it the cheapest high-end VR system on the market.
-Buoyed by a host of titles including Batman: Arkham VR and the upcoming Resident Evil 7, PlayStation VR is in prime position to become the king of VR.
+Buoyed by a host of titles including Batman: Arkham VR, Resident Evil 7 and Moss, PlayStation VR is one of the best VR headsets available.

 Design: Not Afraid to Be Different